Men vs. Women: Communication Styles Explained

-By and large, women are wired with one set of wants and needs in terms of communication, while men are wired with another.
+Typically, women are wired with one set of wants and needs in terms of communication, while men are wired with another.

-This ONE simple explanation has had a profound impact on how most couples relate with one another, and are better able to support each other’s needs.
+This one simple explanation has had a profound impact on how most couples relate with one another and are better able to support each other’s needs.

-So, what are these simple truth’s I speak of?
+So, what are these simple truths I speak of?

 Women: Communication Style Explained

 I don’t mean that we are emotional messes, incapable of rational thought.
-I meant that we have different goals when we communicate.

 The mere act of being able to get something off our chest and talk it out is often all we need to feel better.

 Men: Communication Style Explained

 By this I mean they assume if we are telling them something, we are asking them to fix it.

-When their partner starts to tell them about a person or situation that is frustrating them, their mind immediately starts to come up with questions.
+When their partner tells them about a person or situation that is frustrating them, their mind immediately comes up with questions.

-However, it doesn’t automatically occur to them that often, all that may be required of them is to listen to their partner.
+However, it doesn’t automatically occur to them that all a woman might need is for them to listen to their partner.

 How did we come up with these communication styles?

-This is not just a sweeping generalization.
-These communication styles are based from years of experience working with couples.
-Time and again, it’s been verified that it is indeed this dynamic.
+These communication styles are based on years of experience working with couples.

 It’s like a light bulb goes off when the other person grows to understand that this is how the other person operates, that this is where they have been coming from all this time.

-This makes them relaxed and more able to give you what you need, because you have made them transparent.
+This makes them relaxed and more able to give you what you need because you have made them transparent.

-If they’re hoping for some practical advice, and they feel like all they get is someone who sits and listens, but offers little feedback or solutions in return, they should ask for what they need.
+If they’re hoping for some practical advice, and they feel like all they get is someone who sits and listens, they will get frustrated.